Dwight D. Eisenhower: Personal life

 While Eisenhower was stationed in Texas, he met Mamie Doud of Boone, Iowa.
 They were immediately taken with each other.
 He proposed to her on Valentine's Day in 1916.
-A November wedding date in Denver was moved up to July 1 due to the impending U.S. entry into World War I; Funston approved 10 days of leave for their wedding.
+A November wedding date in Denver, Colorado, was moved up to July 1 due to the impending American entry into World War I; Funston approved 10 days of leave for their wedding.
 The Eisenhowers moved many times during their first 35 years of marriage.

 The Eisenhowers had two sons.
-In late 1917 while he was in charge of training at Fort Oglethorpe in Georgia, his wife Mamie had their first son, Doud Dwight "Icky" Eisenhower (1917–1921), who died of scarlet fever at the age of three.
+In late 1917 while he was in charge of training at Fort Oglethorpe in Georgia, his wife Mamie had their first son, Doud Dwight "Icky" Eisenhower, who died of scarlet fever at the age of three.
 Eisenhower was mostly reluctant to discuss his death.
-Their second son, John Eisenhower (1922–2013), was born in Denver, Colorado.
-John served in the United States Army, retired as a brigadier general, became an author and served as U.S. Ambassador to Belgium from 1969 to 1971.
-Coincidentally, John graduated from West Point on D-Day, June 6, 1944.
-He married Barbara Jean Thompson on June 10, 1947.
-John and Barbara had four children: David, Barbara Ann, Susan Elaine and Mary Jean.
-David, after whom Camp David is named, married Richard Nixon's daughter Julie in 1968.
+Their second son, John Eisenhower, was born in 1922 in Denver.

 Eisenhower was a golf enthusiast later in life, and he joined the Augusta National Golf Club in 1948.
-He played golf frequently during and after his presidency and was unreserved in expressing his passion for the game, to the point of golfing during winter; he ordered his golf balls painted black so he could see them better against snow on the ground.
-He had a small, basic golf facility installed at Camp David, and he became close friends with the Augusta National Chairman Clifford Roberts, inviting Roberts to stay at the White House on numerous occasions.
+He played golf frequently during and after his presidency and was unreserved in his passion for the game, to the point of golfing during winter; he ordered his golf balls painted black so he could see them better against snow.
+He had a basic golf facility installed at Camp David, and he became close friends with the Augusta National Chairman Clifford Roberts, inviting Roberts to stay at the White House on numerous occasions.
 Roberts, an investment broker, also handled the Eisenhower family's investments.

-Oil painting was one of Eisenhower's hobbies.
-He began painting while at Columbia University, after watching Thomas E. Stephens paint Mamie's portrait.
-In order to relax, Eisenhower painted about 260 oils during the last 20 years of his life.
-The images were mostly landscapes but also portraits of subjects such as Mamie, their grandchildren, General Montgomery, George Washington, and Abraham Lincoln.
-Wendy Beckett stated that Eisenhower's paintings, "simple and earnest," caused her to "wonder at the hidden depths of this reticent president".
+He began oil painting while at Columbia University, after watching Thomas E. Stephens paint Mamie's portrait.
+Eisenhower painted about 260 oils during the last 20 years of his life.
+The images were mostly landscapes but also portraits of subjects such as Mamie, their grandchildren, Field Marshal Bernard Montgomery, George Washington, and Abraham Lincoln.
+Wendy Beckett stated that Eisenhower's paintings, "simple and earnest", caused her to "wonder at the hidden depths of this reticent president".
 A conservative in both art and politics, Eisenhower in a 1962 speech denounced modern art as "a piece of canvas that looks like a broken-down Tin Lizzie, loaded with paint, has been driven over it".